Mingy2018/master_thesis/README.md

 Reimplement of paper ["Generative and Discriminative Voxel Modeling with Convolutional Neural Networks"](https://arxiv.org/abs/1608.04236)

-Input voxel size [32,32,32]: [24, 24, 24] subvolume with object, 4 voxels of padding at each side
+Input voxel size [32,32,32]: [24,24,24] subvolume with object, 4 voxels of zero padding at each side

 data augmentation(rotations and translations)